chmodsss/asrEvaluationToolkit/README.md

 For testing, the toolkit already comes with a "res" folder containing all the models and speech database.

 Other models or database can also be used and should follow the format specified in the instructions panel in the toolkit.

-A detailed description of the project is available at the wiki page https://github.com/sivu1/asrEvaluationToolkit/wiki